AdnanSlef/DACC-ECTF-2021/README.md

 # 2021 MITRE eCTF Challenge: Secure Common Embedded Wireless Link (SCEWL)
-This repository contains an example reference system for MITRE's 2021 Embedded System CTF (eCTF).
-This code is incomplete, insecure, and does not meet MITRE standards for quality.
-This code is being provided for educational purposes to serve as a simple example that meets the minimum functional requirements for the 2021 eCTF.
-Use this code at your own risk!
+This repository implements a design for MITRE's 2021 Embedded System CTF (eCTF).
+This code was designed with security in mind, preparing for the attack phase in which opposing teams will attempt to exploit our design.

 ## Getting Started
 Please see the [Getting Started Guide](getting_started.md).